Condition

 loop looks like this:

-You can leave comments in the state blocks as you would in any Julia code: |
+You can leave comments in the status blocks, just like in any Julia code.: |